epfml/error-feedback-SGD/README.md

-# error-feedback-SGD
+# Error Feedback Fixes SignSGD and other Gradient Compression Schemes

-Error feedback for compressed gradient schemes:  https://arxiv.org/abs/1901.09847v1
+Implementation of EF-SGD and EF-SignSGD from https://arxiv.org/abs/1901.09847v1